Kezanwar/statuesque/README.md

 # statuesque (WIP)

-a creatives focused blog built with ReactJS and Contenful
+a creatives focused blog built with ReactJS